BorisNA/addflex/Readme.md

 ## Prerequisites

-1. A dictionary in a parseable format, for example StarDict, DSL, XDXF etc
+1. A dictionary in a parseable format, for example StarDict, DSL, XDXF etc (see notes on DSL below!)
 2. Inflection forms file (for example from https://github.com/BorisNA/dsl2mobi/tree/master/wordforms)
 3. A tool to convert the dictionary to the Kobo dictfile .df format and .df to the StarDict forma (for example https://github.com/ilius/pyglossary)
 4. Python ~~to rule them all~~ to run this script